 Before sheltering in place, faculty, staff, and parents came together for a dialogue based on Ibram Kendi’s book, How to Be an Anti-Racist, to explore the ways white supremacy and racism have shaped our lives and the steps we can take to become anti-racist.
 This year, we will continue these dialogues on a regular basis.

 This statement and these actions are our first steps.
 As we hold ourselves accountable, we will update the community on our progress and invite feedback from students, family, teachers, and staff to ensure La Scuola is a diverse, inclusive, and equitable community.

 The La Scuola Board of Directors

-Lama Nachman, Co-Chair, Board & DEI Committee Loring Sagan, Co-Chair David Donahue, Director & Co-Chair, DEI Committee
+Lama Nachman, Co-Chair, Board & DEI Committee Loring Sagan, Co-Chair David Donahue, Director & Co-Chair, DEIB Committee